 One big reason auto-injectors are so important for people with allergies: You can't predict allergic reactions.
 They can be mild one time and serious the next.
 An attack can quickly become intense and sometimes lead to anaphylaxis -- a severe, often life-threatening reaction.

-An auto-injector, such as EpiPen or Auvi-Q, can treat it with a dose of epinephrine.
+An auto-injector, such as an Adrenaclick, Auvi-Q, EpiPen, Semjepi or a generic version, can treat it with a dose of epinephrine.
 It can help improve your breathing, raise your blood pressure if it's dropping, and reduce swelling.

 When you have an allergic reaction, you may wonder if it's time to give yourself a shot with an auto-injector.
 Experts say even if there's any doubt, use it.
 It's much more dangerous not to get epinephrine when you're having a severe reaction than to get a dose you don't really need.